 Concours D'Elegance, Pride of Ownership and Standard Triumph Survivors

-You can enter in advance via the Entry Form below and also from this page download Class Rules and Guidance, Scoring Criteria and specimen Marking Sheets.
+You can enter in advance via the TR Register website where you can complete the Entry Form and download Class Rules and Guidance, Scoring Criteria and specimen Marking Sheets.

 You can also enter before 12 pm (noon) Saturday.
 Entries after this time will not be accepted, so please do not leave entry to the last minute as it will be very busy on Saturday afternoon.
-If you have entered in advance please register the Epic Centre East Hall as soon as possible on the Saturday as this will take a little time.
+If you have entered in advance please register Avon Hall as soon as possible on the Saturday as this will take a little time.

 Concours Hall Access

-The Concours Hall will be open on Friday 2pm to 6pm, Saturday between 9am and 6pm and Sunday 9am to 4 pm.
-Due to limited space in the hall, once Concours entries are positioned movement of cars will not be permitted until the awards presentation on Sunday.
-Cars will be secured in the East Hall overnight on Friday and Saturday.
+Avon Hall will be open on Friday 2 to 6 pm, Saturday between 9am and 6pm and Sunday 9am to 4 pm.
+Due to the likelihood of limited space in the hall, once Concours entries are positioned movement of cars may not be possible until the awards presentation on Sunday.
+Cars will be secured in Avon Hall overnight on Friday and Saturday.

 Judging and Awards Ceremony

-A change to this year's event is that judging will now take place between 2pm and 6pm on Saturday.
-This allows Club Triumph cars to be judged on Sunday morning and the early compilation of scores.
+Judging will take place between 3pm and 6pm on Saturday.
 Judging may last up to 30 minutes and hoods, Surrey tops and sidescreens are to be erected/fitted and the spare wheel is to be removed before judging.
 You may be asked to stow the hood/Surrey section or remove the sidescreens during judging.

 Class winners from the preceding year(s) and the very best Concours D'Elegance cars the TR Register has to offer.
 Cars will be judged on cleanliness and condition only, with no penalties for non-standard components, fittings, finishes, modifications or modern equipment.
 All switches and lights will be tested for working order.
 Engines will not be started.